-6. Funds Held by Ceding Insurers
+7. Funds Held by Ceding Insurers

-At December 31, 2016, the Company had amounts on deposit of \$10,781 (\$15,512 at December 31, 2015) for funds held by ceding insurers on the Consolidated Balance Sheets.
-Income and expenses arising from the agreements are included in net investment income on the Consolidated Statements of Earnings.
+At December 31, 2017, the Company had amounts on deposit of \$9,893 (\$10,781 at December 31, 2016) for funds held by ceding insurers on the Consolidated Balance Sheets.
+Income and expenses arising from the agreements are included in net investment income in the Consolidated Statements of Earnings.

-During 2016, the Company completed the transfer of approximately \$1,600 of annuity policies from The Equitable Life Assurance Company (Equitable Life) acquired during 2015.
-As a result, the related assets presented as Funds Held by Ceding Insurers at December 31, 2015 are recorded in Portfolio Investments at December 31, 2016.
+During 2016, the Company completed the transfer of approximately \$1,600 of annuity business from The Equitable Life Assurance Company (Equitable Life) acquired during 2015.

 During 2016, a subsidiary of the Company completed a portfolio transfer of approximately \$1,300 whereby investment contract liabilities and supporting bonds and cash were acquired.
 The portfolio of investment contract liabilities had been previously reinsured by the Company on a funds withheld basis.
-As a result, the related assets presented in Funds Held by Ceding Insurers at December 31, 2015 are recorded in Portfolio Investments at December 31, 2016.